 Incorporating natural sweeteners can be a bit of a challenge, mainly because folks are used to baking with the simplicity of white sugar, and are less excited to branch away from that 'perfect' taste and texture.

-We wanted to make our caramel popcorn with a whole sugar that would work well for a caramel sauce but also still taste yummy for the little goblins and witches!
+Halloween Season!!
+Caramel popcorn with a whole sugar that works well for caramel sauce but also still taste yummy for the little goblins and witches is possible.
 (Caramel popcorn is most associated with Halloween and Christmas, but really, who's paying attention?
 You can treat yourself in the springtime too!)

 Enter coconut sugar!
-Coconut sugar combined with melted butter really makes this recipe.
-The richness from the butter melds beautifully with the satisfying sweetness of the coconut sugar and the crunch of the sea salt into a sweet and savory bowl of popcorn everyone will love!
+Coconut sugar combined with melted butter ….. the richness from the butter melds beautifully with the satisfying sweetness of the coconut sugar and the crunch of the sea salt into a sweet and savory bowl of popcorn everyone will love!
 (And no, it doesn't taste like coconuts!)

 Coconut sugar one of my favorite sweeteners!
-I find it works well in all recipes that call for any other sugar, you can use it in the same ratio (1 cup: 1 cup) AND I even use it in my kombucha.
+It works in all recipes that call for any other sugar, you can use it in the same ratio (1 cup: 1 cup) AND I’ve even used it in my kombucha.
 If you are into experimenting, there is a lot you could do with this delicious recipe, including adding peanuts or broken dark chocolate bits at the very end, or dumping in some chili powder, curry, or your favorite spice right into the caramel for a sweet & savory taste explosion.

 hot air popper large glass bowl wooden spoon saucepan + baking sheet